-But Chase declined comment.
+But Chase declined to comment.
 She fears for the safety of her family.

-I don’t want Ms. Chase to feel afraid, but I wonder how safe average citizens were feeling when an elected representative of their state government (Ms. Chase) suggested using the powers of the police state to intentionally intimidate her perceived political opponents by force of law.
+I don’t want Ms. Chase to feel afraid, but I wonder how safe average citizens were feeling when an elected representative of their state government (Ms. Chase) suggested using the powers of the police state to intimidate her perceived political opponents?
 I bet they didn’t feel very safe either.
 And why would they?
-Her party had been on a months long media-narrative assault on the Free State Project.
+Her party had been on another months-long media-narrative assault on the Free State Project.
 A party that was now the dominant voice in state government.

-And now I am guessing that she feels a bit less free, now that her environment has become so unwelcoming?
+And now I guess she feels a bit less free, now that her environment has become so unwelcoming?